AdityaUmass/cs326-final-theta/docs/milestone2.md

 Through this simple interface, the user has the option to update their account information.
 All changes will be saved to the database.

 ![like_interface1](https://github.com/AdityaUmass/cs326-final-theta/blob/master/public/Images/Desktop%20Screenshot%202021.11.06%20-%2019.43.40.66.png)
-Through this simple interface, the user has the option to update their account information.
-All changes will be saved to the database.
+Before a user likes a post in the feed, the like button will appear white.

 ![like_interface2](https://github.com/AdityaUmass/cs326-final-theta/blob/master/public/Images/Desktop%20Screenshot%202021.11.06%20-%2019.43.48.32.png)
-Through this simple interface, the user has the option to update their account information.
-All changes will be saved to the database.
+After liking a post, the button will turn grey and the number of interested users will update.

-## Deleting Posts
+## (DELETE) Deleting Posts

 ![delete_interface1](https://github.com/AdityaUmass/cs326-final-theta/blob/master/public/Images/Desktop%20Screenshot%202021.11.05%20-%2022.27.56.04.png)
 The user will have the option to delete any of the posts they've made.
 In this preview we'll delete the second post labeled "Looking for a gym partner".